-When we talk about productivity, we mean how many goods and services the economy produces for every hour worked.
-At its core, productivity reflects how effectively people, businesses, and organizations use time, skills, technology, and capital to produce goods and services.
+Put simply, productivity measures how much the economy produces for every hour worked.
+It reflects how effectively people, businesses, and organizations use their time, skills, technology, and capital.

 Canada’s labour productivity growth has lagged behind that of other advanced economies over the past two decades.
 While countries such as the United States have steadily increased output per hour worked, Canada’s gains have been more modest, even flat over the past few years, contributing to a widening productivity gap and weaker growth in living standards over time.